 It should be noted that this property contains a 19-acre easement granted to the Finger Lakes Land Trust.
 This easement permits public recreational access, such as trails and limited parking, if wetland protection is maintained and efforts to minimize wetland disturbance is upheld.
 According to the Finger Lakes Land Trust, approval by the Army Corps of Engineers will be required for this project to move forward.
+This project should also ensure proper fencing and buffering is installed near the existing water supply to ensure safe separation from public users.

-SHARED USE TRAIL INTERPRETIVE SIGNAGE
+SHARED USE TRAIL INTERPRETIVE SIGN